unimatrix2/tse-database-parser/docs/en.md

 4. ``` npm link ```
 5. Run from linked PATH as ``` tseparser <file path> <mongodb uri>```

+It is important to reinforce that the files used must follow the SEC's standard data model, both for CSV file naming and document fields.
+It is recommended to use the original names of the files from the SEC's digital collection (consulta_cand_YYYY.csv), but any file name containing the election year in YYYY format is accepted.

+For more information about the SEC's standard data model, the collection from 1994-2022 contains a LEIAME (README) file in each compressed folder with the specifications of the model.s

 ## Commands

 Right now, there's only one base command: parse.
 More commands are backlogged but this tool is being developed